Decwest/nav2_dynamic_window_pure_pursuit_controller/README.md

 - **desired_angular_vel** (double): maximum angular velocity (rad/s)
 - **max_linear_accel** (double): maximum linear acceleration (m/s²)
 - **max_angular_accel** (double): maximum angular acceleration (rad/s²)
-- **use_rotate_to_heading** (bool): Whether the robot rotates in place to align its heading when the orientation error is large.
+- **rotate_to_heading_min_angle** (double): When the robot’s current heading angle deviates from the path (angle of lookahead point) by more than this value, the robot stops and performs an in-place rotation (rad).
-  - Recommended: `false` for DWPP, as it decelerates appropriately on sharp turns and tracks the path with minimal error.
+  - Recommended: a large value such as `3.14` for DWPP, since it decelerates properly during sharp turns and follows the path with minimal error.
-  - Note: In the conventional method, the default was `true` to prevent overshooting on sharp curves.
+  - Note: In the conventional method, the default was `0.785` because sharp turns tended to cause large overshoot.
 - **velocity_feedback** (string, no need to change) : How the current velocity is obtained during dynamic window computation.
   - `"OPEN_LOOP"`: Uses the last commanded velocity (recommended)
   - `"CLOSED_LOOP"`: Uses odometry velocity (may hinder proper acceleration/deceleration)